Scholarships & Financial Aid

 Students who work a moderate number of hours per week on campus are proven to perform better academically.
 This financial aid award is not a loan you must pay back—you earn it, and you get to use it as you want.
 You get the convenience of working on campus, often between classes and with your fellow students.

 How do I know if I am eligible for the work-study program?

 If you are eligible for the work-study program, it will be on your financial aid offer.
 If you are uncertain about your eligibility, please contact the financial aid office at (605) 995-2656.

 If you are eligible, it does not guarantee a work-study position on campus.
 To earn this award, you will need to secure a work-study position on campus and work an average of six hours per week.

 As a student at DWU, you will have certain rights, as well as certain responsibilities.
 You might think of your rights as what you are entitled to, and your responsibilities as your entry into the “real world” of adulthood.

-- To know what resources (such as parental contribution, other financial assistance and assets) were considered in calculated the amount of your financial need
+- To know what resources (such as parental contribution, other financial assistance and assets) were considered in calculating the amount of your financial need.

 - To know how we determine satisfactory progress and what happens if that progress is not made.

 - To carefully think about all the information we provide to you about our programs and performance before deciding to attend DWU.